googlefonts/fontra-docs/_how-tos/create-new-glyph.md

 1. Open an existing project or start from skretch with Fontra Pak
 2. Enter the glyph you want to add to the <a href='../../reference/panels/preview-text'>**Preview text panel**</a>
-3. double click the glyph displayed in grey and hit *create*
+3. Double click the glyph displayed in grey and hit *create*

 <video src="{{ site.url }}/videos/create_new_glyph.mp4" controls="controls" style="width: 100%; max-width: 600px">
 </video>